Kelly Clarkson Puts 37-Pound Weight Loss On Display In A Red Satin Dress

 “All of this is not true,” The Voice coach – who currently sits alongside John Legend, Blake Shelton, and Adam Levine on the singing competition – then added.
 “I ain’t got time 4 all that.
 I eat the same stuff I always have.
 It’s all just made w/different flours/sugars/ingredients. #DrGundry.”

-Kelly was referencing the book The Plant Paradox: The Hidden Dangers in “Healthy” Foods That Cause Disease and Weight Gain by Dr Steven Gundry, which she previously confirmed was the secret to her 37-pound weight loss last year.
+Kelly was referencing the book The Plant Paradox: The Hidden Dangers in “Healthy” Foods That Cause Disease and Weight Gain by Dr. Steven Gundry, which she previously confirmed was the secret to her 37-pound weight loss last year.

 “I’m, like, 37 pounds lighter,” Clarkson said during an appearance on Today last June while discussing her weight loss, adding that the main reason she decided to follow the eating plan was because of an auto-immune disease she’s had since 2006.

-She doubled down on her support for Dr Gundry’s plan on Twitter last week after a fan on Twitter asked about how she lost weight.
+She doubled down on her support for Dr. Gundry’s plan on Twitter last week after a fan on Twitter asked about how she lost weight.

 “I read The Plant Paradox by Dr. Gundry.
 He gives you yes & no lists 2 go by & tells why you should avoid things & basically it all comes down to lectins & inflammation,” Clarkson tweeted on May 18.